How to Promote a Team’s Creativity

 Micro-management, as opposed to delegating responsibilities, is the enemy of innovation and creativity in the workplace.
 Delegating responsibilities among employees encourage their active thinking, in contrast to cases where employees are in micro-management, limiting their thoughts and limiting themselves to instructions issued by management.
 Of course, employees should not be left completely without management, but it would be worth giving enough space for small decisions with a sense of responsibility.

 Cultivate a work culture that is not afraid to take risks.
 For the most part, employees do not offer new solutions or ideas because there is a fear of making mistakes.
 Employees should be given support and indications that they may not be able to implement the new idea successfully.

 Nothing inspires employees to become creative than rewarding their creativity.
+Now, 59% of companies integrate employee reward system into their talent development strategies.
 Rewarding employees motivates them to maintain a certain level of course and activity.
 Awards also set the standard that employees should strive for.
 To increase employees’ motivation to work creatively, remuneration can be tangible, such as a bonus, or intangible, such as a manager’s announcement at an annual meeting.
 Read more: How to Reward Employees and Increase Motivation